srozzo/signals/README.md

 Contributions are welcome!
 Please:

 - Open issues for bugs, ideas, or feature requests
-- Submit pull requests with tests and clean commits (Use the make 'all' target)
+- Submit pull requests with tests and clean commits
 - Follow idiomatic Go and avoid unnecessary dependencies

 If you're unsure about anything, open a draft PR or start a discussion.